 May lack power for dense, thick beards.
 Durable but heavier than most trimmers.

-This Braun shaver and trimmer is backed by trusted engineering and quality construction.
+Backed by trusted engineering and quality construction.
 Provides a precise trim with straight lines.
-Handle is comfortable and unit is easy to wash.
+The handle is comfortable and the unit is easy to wash.
 Features 39 settings; automatically adjusts to thickness.
 Easy to clean.

 Lacks power for dense hair.

 If you are looking for a trimmer that's easy to stash in a bag and go, the compact Wahl Pro Peanut is likely to impress.

 Boasts a trim design that fits nicely in the hand and is great for travel.
 Powerful for its size.
 The cord is 7 feet in length for easy reach.
 The set includes 4 guide combs for creating pro-level beard styles.

 Corded model; may be a deal-breaker for those who prefer rechargeable trimmers.